google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *interval_vars*: The list of interval variables to constrain.
+- *interval_vars:* The list of interval variables to constrain.

 **Returns:**
-  An instance of the Constraint class.
+  An instance of the `Constraint` class.

 ### AddNoOverlap2D
 ```python